 The most significant citizen participation related to the annual allocation of CDBG funds occurs during the Capital Improvement Budget (CIB) process.
 The CIB committee is comprised of 18 Saint Paul residents representing each of the Minnesota senate districts located in Saint Paul.
 These residents are charged with hearing project proposal presentations, scoring projects and offering comments.
 A public hearing was held during the CIB funding cycle to solicit comments regarding funding selection and priorities prior to the Committee making its formal recommendations.
 The CIB Committee's recommendations were presented to the Mayor and Council and were the basis for the selection of projects and programs funded with CDBG funds.
-A copy of the recommendation letter from the CIB Committee to the Mayor is included in the Appendix along with the 2018-2019 CIB schedule.
+A copy of the recommendation letter from the CIB Committee to the Mayor is included in the Appendix along with the 20 3-20 3 CIB schedule.

-CIB recommendations were based on the City receiving the same level of funding from HUD in FY2018 that was received in FY2017.
-The City used the following language in its public notice and published draft plan: The City anticipates receiving \$6,293,101 of Community Development Block Grant (CDBG) funding, \$1,472,699 of HOME Investment Partnership Program (HOME) funding, and \$571,420 of Emergency Solutions Grant (ESG) funding from HUD in 2018.
+CIB recommendation were based on the City receiving the same level of funding from HUD in FY2018 that was received in FY 17.7.
+City used the following language in its public notice and published draft plan: Living ar sipate receiving \$6,293,101 of Community Development Block Grant (CDBG) funding, \$1 \(\) 399 of HOME Investment Partnership Program (HOME) funding, and \$571,420 of Emergency of sons Grant (ESG) funding from HUD in 2018.
 In addition, the City estimates using about \$556,899 in CDBG program income.
-These estimates are based on the City receiving the same level of funding from HUD in FY 2018 that was received in FY2017.
-Should the City receive less the estimated amount, funding for all CDBG, HOME and ESG activities will be reduced or increased in direct proportion to the difference in the actual allocations received from HUD.
+These estimates are based on the City receiving the same level of from a grown HUD in FY 2018 that was received in FY2017.
+Should the City receive less the commate amount, funding for all CDBG, HOME and ESG activities will be reduced or increased in first proportion to the difference in the actual allocations received from HUD.

-Throughout the year, ESG staff meets with the Ramsey County CoC Governing Board and the FHPAP Committee regarding ESG program funding and program development for services provided to homeless residents.
-Prior to the City's ESG Request for Proposals ("RFP"), the ESG staff meet with Ramsey County CoC Governing Board funding committee to evaluate how ESG funding can supplement federal CoC funding and state FHPAP funding so that Ramsey County CoC/FHPAP/ESG can provide a comprehensive homelessness service delivery including outreach to underserved communities.
+Throughout the year, ESG staff meets with the Kam By Conty Co Governing Board and the FHPAP Committee regarding ESG program funding and program evelopment for services provided to homeless residents.
+Prior to the City's ESG Request for Populas ("RFP"), the ESG staff meet with Ramsey County CoC Governing Board funding committee to evaluate how ESG funding can supplement federal CoC funding and state FHPAP finding so that Ramsey County CoC/FHPAP/ESG can provide a comprehensive homeless less service delivery including outreach to underserved communities.
 During late July/early August 2018, ESG staff will consult with Ramsey County CoC Governing Board regarding ESG's funding priorities.
 During August 2018, ESG staff will issue the RFP to approximately 20-25 community agencies serving homeless residents for which ESG grant awards will be approve by City Council during October 2018.
 ESG Agreements would subsequently be executed after City Council approval.